ceshine/ceshine-hugo/content/post/shap/index.md

 ## Conditional expectation function

 Since most model cannot handles arbitrary pattern of missing inputs, the function `$f(z_S)$` is approximated by a conditional expectation `$E[f(x) | z_S]$`.
-This comes from *"integrating over samples from the training dataset"* used in Shapley sampling values.
-When the training dataset is too big, we use a smaller weighted background data set instead.
+This comes from *"integrating over samples from the training data set"* used in Shapley sampling values.
+When the training data set is too big, we use a smaller weighted background data set instead.
 The Python implementation recommends running a K-mean algorithm to create such background data sets.

 We can accurately calculate this expectation when the model is a tree model.
 The training sample counts that goes through the left and right nodes are the weights of their respective predictions.